 Education: New York University-Leonard N. Stern School of Business: – MBA, Corporate Finance, City University of New York City College: – B.ChE, Chemical Engineering.

-Mr. Kay is a solar inventor with 3 U.S. solar patents and other solar patents pending.
-One Solar MHD patent was jointly developed with two professors from Rensselaer Polytechnic Institute (RPI).
-Since 1994, Mr. Kay has published several articles, testified before the U.S. Congress and made numerous appearances in the media regarding solar energy topics.
+Mr. Kay is a inventor with 4 U.S. patents.
+One MHD patent was jointly developed with two professors from Rensselaer Polytechnic Institute (RPI).
+Since 1994, Mr. Kay has published several articles, testified before the U.S. Congress and made numerous appearances in the media regarding energy topics.
 Mr. Kay attended Hofstra New College. and New York University Stern School of Business.
 Stern is one of the oldest and most prestigious business schools in the world.
 Mr. Kay will continue as Chief Technology Officer with responsibility for overall system design, integration, testing and product technology refinement.